syncfusion-content/winui-docs/winui/AutoComplete/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WinUI AutoComplete | Syncfusion
+title: Getting Started with WinUI AutoComplete | Syncfusion®
-description: Learn how to get started with Syncfusion WinUI AutoComplete control and its suggestion list, as well as other topics, in this section.
+description: Learn how to get started with Syncfusion® WinUI AutoComplete control and its suggestion list, as well as other topics, in this section.
 platform: WinUI
 control: SfAutoComplete
 documentation: ug